dwai1714/graphQL/README.md

 https://developers.themoviedb.org - Update appplication.properties api.movieDbApi with this key
 http://www.omdbapi.com/ - Update appplication.properties api.omDbApi with this key

 The Following examples are from original post.
 This is using the application Database.
-Added some new queries.
+This demonstrates Use Case A where the GraphQl server is connected to a DataBase
 To check the databas or to [http://localhost:9090/graphiql](http://localhost:9090/graphiql) to start executing queries.
 For example:
 ```
 {